Data-Driven Monitoring and Deterrence in a Changing Environment: Endogenous Infractions and Deterrence

-\begin{cor} [Payoff equivalence between NP and GP] The expected loss for the PM is the same between NP and GP. \end{cor}
+\begin{cor} [Payoff equivalence between SP and MP] The expected loss for the principal is the same between SP and MP. \end{cor}

-The intuition for this equivalence is the same as before: the information is obtained {\it only when enforcement is myopically optimal} and hence is redundant.
-To be specific, suppose $\p_0\l>c$, or else the long-run enforcement decision is identical between the two regimes.
-In that case, the PM chooses full enforcement under NP, but posterior-dependent enforcement under GP, enforcing fully if $p>\hat p_M(\l \gsp)$ and partially at $z(\hat p_M)<1$ if $p=\hat p_M(\l \gsp)$.
-Yet, whenever the enforcement is partial, the PM is indifferent, so she experiences the same expected loss.
+The intuition for this equivalence is the same as before: the information is obtained \textit{only when monitoring is myopically optimal} and hence is redundant.\footnote{If $\p_0\l>c$, the principal chooses full monitoring under SP, but posterior-dependent monitoring under MP.
+Yet, whenever the monitoring is partial under MP, the principal is indifferent, so she experiences the exact same expected loss as full monitoring.}